fomeboy/agency/README.md

 - setHaltExecution (flag)

-  *setting this flag to true will cause the interruption of the agency execution if the agent execution fails (see usage case #3)*
+  *setting this flag to true (false by default) will cause the interruption of the agency execution if the agent execution fails (see usage case #3)*

-- setDifDepCheck (flag)
+- setDeffDepCheck (flag)

+  *setting this flag to true (false by default) will cause the agency to look not only for the executed state of each agent but also its waiting for execution state; looking at usage case #5 if the flag is false the agency will create agents 'id1' and 'id2' *